Berg0162/airflow/README.md

   SumHeatProduced += HeatProduced * HC_Interval / 1000; // sum of total heat produced during the workout, units in kJ/m2
   SumEnergyProduced += MetEnergy * HC_Interval / 1000; // in kJ/m2 --> individualized

-  // Solve Full Heat Balance equation with Power HeatProduced (H) AND HeatStored (S) to find air velocity !
+  // Solve Full Heat Balance equation with HeatProduced (H) AND HeatStored (S) to find air velocity !
   // Heat Balance equation:
   // StoredHeat represents the stored internal heat (S) that is to be removed together with the produced heat (H),
   // the sum of both (!) is the heat we want to exchange with the environment...